mauroagit/Employees/README.md

 # Employees

 App to list and search employees.
-The employes come from an external Api, there is a page to list and search employees that uses a local Api.
+The employees come from an external Api, there is a page to list and search employees that uses a local Api.

 Architecture:
 Clean architecture, there are three layers Core, Infrastructure and Presentation(Web)